FLumine87/algorithms/11aaa.md

 - **Encapsulation**: It hides the internal implementation details of an object and only exposing necessary interfaces to the outside.
  - **Inheritance**: Inheritance allows a class (subclass) to inherit attributes and methods from another class (superclass).
 This promotes code reuse.
  - **Polymorphism**: Polymorphism enables different objects to respond differently to the same message.
  - **Abstraction**: Abstraction is about simplifying complex systems by hiding unnecessary details and showing only the essential features.
+ - **interactiveness**：Program execution involves the delivery of messages between objects.

 Over all, OOP provides a modular, organized, and extensible way of programming.

+### What is OOA
+In Python, OOA stands for Object-Oriented Analysis, which is a crucial part of the software development process.
+Its main objective is to analyze and understand the problem domain using object-oriented concepts and methods, and then construct an object-oriented model of the problem domain.
+The following is a detailed introduction to OOA:

+**Analysis Steps**
+1. **Identify Objects and Classes**: Identify the key objects and classes from the problem domain.
+2. **Determine the Attributes and Methods of Objects**: Define the corresponding attributes and methods for each class.
+3. **Analyze the Relationships between Classes**: Determine the relationships between classes, such as inheritance, association, aggregation, etc.
+4. **Build an Object Model**: Use tools such as UML (Unified Modeling Language) to build an object model, intuitively representing classes, objects, and the relationships between them.

 ### 类与对象的区别
 A class and an object are fundamental concepts in object - oriented programming (OOP), and they have the following differences: